 The Claude and Ollie Bell Professorship in Church History was established in 1982 by Mrs. Ollie Bell.
+Dr. John Starkey holds the the Claude and Ollie Bell Professorship.

 The Florence Birdwell Professorship in Voice was established in 2007 by friends and former students of Florence Birdwell.

 The Webster Lance Benham Endowed Professorship in Mathematics was established in 1973 by Dr. David B. Benham of Oklahoma City in memory of his father, a former professor of civil engineering at Oklahoma City University.
+Dr. Kourosh Tavakoli holds the Webster Lance Benham Professorship.